Voting ends, wait for results begins in NYC mayoral primary

 “This has been an amazing journey,” Adams told reporters after voting in Brooklyn, emotionally recounting how his path into both law enforcement and politics began at age 15, when he was beaten by police officers.
 “A little boy, laying on the floor of the 103rd Precinct, assaulted by cops, now could become the mayor to be in charge of that same police department.”

-After polls closed at 9 p.m., New York City's Board of Elections began releasing results of votes cast in person, but that initial picture could be misleading because it will only include data on who candidates ranked as their first choice.
+But in the Democratic contest, the initial picture could be misleading.
+After polls closed at 9 p.m., New York City's Board of Elections began releasing results of votes cast in person, but that initial picture will only include data on who candidates ranked as their first choice.

 The ranked choice system, approved for use in New York City primaries and special elections by referendum in 2019, allowed voters to rank up to five candidates on their ballot.